The cell nucleus is a membrane-bound structure that contains the cell’s hereditary information and controls the cell’s growth and reproduction.

 - The chromatin is further classified into heterochromatin and euchromatin based on the functions.
 The former type is a highly condensed, transcriptionally inactive form, mostly present adjacent to the nuclear membrane.
 On the other hand, euchromatin is a delicate, less condensed organization of chromatin, which is found abundantly in a transcribing cell.

 Besides the nucleolus, the nucleus contains a number of other non-membrane-delineated bodies.
-These include Cajal bodies, Gemini of coiled bodies, polymorphic interphase karyosomal association (PIKA), promyelocytic leukaemia (PML) bodies, paraspeckles, and splicing speckles.
+These include Cajal bodies, Gemini of coiled bodies, polymorphic interphase karyosome association (PIKA), promyelocytic leukemia (PML) bodies, paraspeckles, and splicing speckles.

 The nucleus provides a site for genetic transcription that is segregated from the location of translation in the cytoplasm, allowing levels of gene regulation that are not available to prokaryotes.
 The main function of the cell nucleus is to control gene expression and mediate the replication of DNA during the cell cycle.